-Who to consult with - TUPE: informing and consulting
+Who must be consulted TUPE: informing and consulting

-All affected staff must be included when informing and consulting about the transfer – this includes employees who are on sick leave and maternity, adoption or paternity leave.
+Employers must include all affected employees when informing and consulting about the transfer.
+This includes employees who are on sick leave and maternity, adoption, paternity, shared parental, carer's or parental bereavement leave.

 • transferring from the old employer to the new employer

-• staying employed with the old employer but whose colleagues will transfer out
+• staying employed with the old employer but whose work will be affected by colleagues transferring out

 • already working for the new employer, whose work will be affected by the staff transferring in

-If there are recognised trade union or authorised employee representatives, you must consult with them.
+If there are recognised trade union or employee representatives, the employer must consult with them.

 For transfers on or before 30 June 2024

-You must arrange elections for affected employees to vote for representatives if you have 10 or more employees and there are no recognised trade union or employee representatives.
+The employer must arrange elections for affected employees to vote for representatives if they have 10 or more employees and there are no recognised trade union or employee representatives.

-You can consult with employees directly if you have fewer than 10 employees and there are no recognised trade union or employee representatives.
+The employer can consult with employees directly if there are fewer than 10 employees and there are no recognised trade union or employee representatives.

-Alternatively, you could arrange an election with affected employees to vote for representatives.
+Alternatively, the employer could arrange an election with affected employees to vote for representatives.

 For transfers on or after 1 July 2024